uniPulse TR-606 features

 Start with soldering some extra cables to the GND pad and to the pads underneath the diodes (T1 to T7).
 Note that the order is not important here. so you dont have to connect the first pad from the additional board to T1.
 Connect the GND cable to GND on the TR606.
 Solder the D3 cable from the UniPulse to the CM pad.

 Now you can start and solder all the cables to your beloved 606.
 Attached you can see the trigger points coming from the UniPulse (marked P1 to P13 and with a circle) and the connection points from the extension board (marked with a turqouise rectangle).
 On this picture you can see the bottomside of the circuitboards from the TR606.
 So it is the side without any components on it.

 Solder the cables to the pads that are circled/rectangled corresponding to either the UniPulse cable or the cables coming from the extension board.GND and the two power connections for the UniPulse are also marked.
-The extra red cable coming from the Unipulse is marked near the GND connection.
+The extra 15V cable coming from the Unipulse needs to be connected where shown.
 The +5V pad on the Unipulse needs to be connected to 5V on the 606, marked with “To +5V” in the picture above.

 You have 3 options for where to put the MIDI socket:

 1) the easiest would be to just put the MIDI socket coming from the UniPulse into the battery compartment.

 2) you can drill a hole for the MIDI socket.
 The benefit of this would be, that you now have a MIDI to DIN-Sync converter build in.